zebadoba/RTTD-test/noob_README.md

 ## Credits
 Brendan Nee me@bn.ee -- All the code, all the version, all the instructions and Readme V1

-Andy -- he wrote the NOOB_readme as he strugled with basic Linux commands
+Andy -- he wrote the NOOB_readme as he struggled with basic Linux

 ## License
 (The MIT License) Copyright (c) 2014 Brendan Nee &lt;me@bn.ee&gt;